All ingredients are individually packaged, but our central facility

 Return pan used to cook green beans to medium-high heat.
 Add butter, reserved green onions, and miso paste to pan and stir constantly until miso is completely incorporated, 1-2 minutes.

 Remove from burner.

-Plate dish as pictured on front of card, serving butter over salmon and squeezing lime quarters over dish to taste.
+Plate dish as pictured on front of card, topping salmon with butter and squeezing lime quarters over meal to taste.
 Bon appétit!